-The manuscript should be as short as possible, with the abstract 200 words.
-Manuscript of original research should be written in no more than 8, 000 words (including tables and picture), or proportional with articles in this publication number.
-The review articles will be accommodated, while, short communication should be written in about 2, 000 words, except for pre-study (can longer).
+The manuscript should be as short as possible, with an abstract of 200 words.
+Manuscript of original research should be written in no more than 8,000 words (including tables and figures), or proportional to articles in this publication number.
+The review articles will be accommodated, while, short communication should be written in about 2,500 words, except for pre-study (can longer).
 For a research paper, the manuscript should be arranged in the following sections and appear in order: Title, Abstract, Keywords (arranged from A to Z), Running title (heading), Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgements, and References.
 For reviews and short communications, it is accommodated.

-The title of the article should be written in compact, clear, and informative sentence, preferably not more than 20 words.
+The title of the article should be written in compact, clear, and informative sentences, preferably not more than 20 words.
 Name of author(s) should be completely written, especially for the first and the last name.
 Name and institution address should also be completely written with street name and number (location), postal code, telephone number (O), facsimile number (O), and personal email address.
-For Indonesian universities, use local name.
+For Indonesian universities, we use local names.
+The mention of "strata” program, should be avoided.
+Manuscript written by a group, author for correspondence along with address is required (marked with "♥").
 Manuscript written by a group, author for correspondence along with address is required.
 The title page (first page) should include title of the article, full name(s), institution(s) and address(es) of the author(s); the corresponding authors detailed postage and e-mail addresses, and phone and fax numbers.

 Abstract A concise abstract is required (about 200 words).
 The abstract should be informative and state briefly the aim of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, thus it must be able to stand alone (completely self-explanatory).
 References should not be cited, but if essential, then cite the author(s) and year(s).
 Abbreviations should be avoided, but if essential, they must be defined at their first mention.

-Keywords are about five words, covering scientific and local name (if any), research theme, and special methods which used; and sorted from A to Z.
+Keywords are about five words, covering scientific and local names (if any), research themes, and special methods used; and sorted from A to Z.